numba/numba/docs/source/cuda/external-memory.rst

 .. note:: The invalidation of modules means that all functions compiled with
-          ``@cuda.jit`` prior to context destruction will need to be re-defined, as the code underlying them will also have been unloaded from the GPU.
+          ``@cuda.jit`` prior to context destruction will need to be redefined, as the code underlying them will also have been unloaded from the GPU.